Our Story

 CEO & Co-Founder

-Nine degrees.
+Eight degrees.
 Section 8 roots.
 Air Force veteran.
 Former Kansas City City Council Chair.
 Former Vice Chairman of Missouri Housing Development Commission.
 First African American principal at a top-tier Missouri real estate firm.
 Named one of Savoy Magazine's Most Influential Black Executives in Corporate America.
 Director of the Lewis White Real Estate Center at UMKC.
-Dr. Nash has spent 25+ years building real estate and community-based solutions for overlooked families and neighborhoods.

 Ready to Join the Mission?